BrassBandResults/bbr5/terraform/README.md

 This provides
 * Resource Group for resources
 * A static site that hosts the static resources used by the site such as flags and icons
-* a static site that hosts some documentation about how to work with the source and make app changes
 * A SQL Database server + database to host the data, this is generated 1 per environment and managed via the Terraform variable __`environments`__

 The following environment variables need to be set for this terraform run to work: